open-edge-insights/video-ingestion/README.md

    ```
    ------
    **NOTE**:

+    * In case you want to enable resizing with RTSP camera use the `vaapipostproc` element and specifiy the `height` and `width` parameter in the          gstreamer pipeline.

+        **Eg**: Example pipeline to enable resizing with RTSP camera
+        `"video_src": "rtspsrc location=\"rtsp://admin:intel123@<RTSP CAMERA IP>:554/\" latency=100  ! rtph264depay ! h264parse ! vaapih264dec ! vaapipostproc format=bgrx height=600 width=600 ! videoconvert ! appsink"`

    * If working behind a proxy, RTSP camera IP need to be updated to RTSP_CAMERA_IP in GlobalEnv in the etcd config.
    * For working both with simulated RTSP server via cvlc or direct streaming
      from RTSP camera, we can use the below Gstreamer MediaSDK parsers and